 Subrecipients must submit an electronic copy of their completed FMFW to their Program Representative for review.
 After the application is approved, a completed hardcopy of the FMFW, along with all other application components must be mailed, with original signatures, by the application due date.
 During the application process, if it is determined not all allocated funds can be expended by the end of the period of performance, please inform a Program Representative as soon as possible.
-The completed application should be received by Cal OES no later than January 31, 2021.
-The FY 2020 HSGP Timeline is referenced as Attachment B.
+The completed application should be received by Cal OES no later than the date provided in the FY 2021 HSGP Timeline, referenced as Attachment B.